 Many people dream of leaving the office behind and pursuing something more fulfilling.
 But what happens when you actually do it?.

-We interviewed Levinred and Muuhlloa, two companies created by women who proved that it was possible set up a successful business out the city, and reshaped their lives.
+Le Gist interviewed Successful Companies started by Women Founders who proved that it was possible to set up a successful business out of the city and reshape their lives.

 Levinred: Founders, Patricia Rodríguez and Sofía Ferreiro.
 The entrepreneurs, from a village, who make natural cosmetics from wine to Ribeiro county.